-How to Trade Classic Bullish Divergence and Bearish Divergence
+How to Trade Classic Bullish Divergence & Bearish Divergence Setup

-In trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse and start going in the opposite direction.
-For this reason this trading setup is used as a low risk entry method and also as an accurate way of exit out of a trade.
+In trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse and start going in the opposite market direction.
+For this reason this trading setup is used as a low risk entry method and also as an accurate way of exit out of a trade position.

-This trading strategy is a low risk technique to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
-However, this is one technique with very many whipsaws and most traders don't recommend using it.
+This trading strategy is a low risk technique to sell near the top or buy near the bottom, this makes the risks on your trades transactions are very small relative to the potential reward.
+However, this is one technique with very many whipsaws & most traders do not recommend using it.

-Divergence in Trading is also used to predict the optimum point at which to exit a trade.
+Divergence in Trading is also used to predict the optimum point at which to exit a trade position.
 If you already have an open trade that's already profitable, a good way to identify a profit taking level would be the point where you identify this trading setup.

-There are 2 types, based on the direction of the trend:
+There are two types, based on the direction of the trend:

 - Classic Bullish divergence